aptos-labs/aptos-core/developer-docs-site/docs/sdks/transactions-with-ts-sdk.md

 console.log(`Bob coins: ${(accountResource?.data as any).coin.value}.
 Should be 0!`);
 ```

-With the above code we created two accounts on Aptos’s devnet, and minted 5000 test coins for Alice’s account and 0 test coin for Bob’s account.
+With the above code we created two accounts on Aptos devnet and minted 5000 test coins for the Alice’s account and 0 test coin for the Bob’s account.

 ## Step 2: Prepare the transaction payload